pagkly/Zed/Investopedia3/Understanding Fixed Annuities.md

 ### Predictable investment returns

-The rates on fixed annuities are derived from the yield that the life insurance company generates from its investment portfolio, which is invested primarily in high-quality corporate and [government bonds](https://www.investopedia.com/terms/g/government-bond.asp).
+The rates on fixed annuities are derived from the yield that the life insurance company generates from its investment portfolio, which is invested primarily in high-quality corporate and [[government bonds]](https://www.investopedia.com/terms/g/government-bond.asp).
 The insurance company is then responsible for paying whatever rate it has promised in the annuity contract.
 This contrasts with variable annuities, where the annuity owner chooses the underlying investments and therefore assumes much of the investment risk.

 ### Guaranteed minimum rates